-"Comprehensive Exam (1 [credit] hour) - Students in both tracks, thesis and non-thesis, must complete a comprehensive exam one or two semesters prior to the completion of course work.
-The exam requires students to familiarize themselves with specific texts from the current reading list and write analytical essays in response to those texts.
-A committee of three full-time English professors, selected by the Dean of the School and approved by the full-time faculty, read and evaluate all comprehensive exams completed in a term.
+Students in both tracks, thesis and non-thesis, must complete a comprehensive exam in their last one or two sessions of attendance.
+The exam requires students to familiarize themselves with specific texts from the current reading list and write analytical essays in response to questions related to those texts.
+A committee of three full-time English professors, selected by the dean of the school and approved by the full-time faculty, read and evaluate all comprehensive exams completed in a term.

-Results of the comprehensive exam are "Credit/CR" or "No Credit/NCR.
+Results of the comprehensive exam are "Credit/CR" or "No Credit/NCR."

-\Students who do not receive credit for the comprehensive exam on the first attempt may attempt the exam a second time in the next four terms.
-If a student fails the exam a second time, he or she will not be allowed to take the exam again without taking additional course work."
+Students who receive No Credit on the first attempt may attempt the exam a second time in the next four sessions.
+Students who receive No Credit on the exam a second time, will not be allowed to take the exam without taking additional course work.